 Some do it because it feels good to make others feel good.
 Some do it to expand their horizons.
 But not enough people do it.
 Why should you volunteer?

-Health Volunteers Overseas sends qualified professionals across the globe to train local health care providers in anesthesia, dentistry, dermatology, hand surgery, hematology, internal medicine, nursing education, oral and maxillofacial surgery, orthopedics, oncology, pediatrics, physical therapy and wound care.
+Organizations such as Health Volunteers Overseas, send qualified professionals across the globe to train local health care providers in anesthesia, dentistry, dermatology, hand surgery, hematology, internal medicine, nursing education, oral and maxillofacial surgery, orthopedics, oncology, pediatrics, physical therapy and wound care.

 “Other volunteers from many different nations and backgrounds are such an encouraging sign of hope for humanity.”
 Notes one volunteer in Cambodia.